 News

-The Nigeria Customs Service (NCS) has raised the alarm over a surge in online scams involving fake recruitment and auction offers falsely linked to the Service.
+The Nigeria Customs Service (NCS) on Friday, 20 June 2025 raised the alarm over a surge in online scams involving fake recruitment and auction offers falsely linked to the Service.
+It urged the public to remain vigilant and avoid falling victim to fraudsters.

 -Advertisement- WhatsApp Image 2025 04 26 at 10.51.58 PM

-Speaking during a briefing at the Service’s headquarters in Abuja, the National Public Relations Officer, Assistant Comptroller Abdullahi Maiwada, expressed concern over the growing trend of criminals impersonating senior Customs officials on social media to deceive unsuspecting citizens.
+During a briefing held at the Service’s headquarters in Abuja, the National Public Relations Officer, Assistant Comptroller Abdullahi Maiwada, expressed concern over the growing trend of criminals impersonating senior Customs officials on social media to deceive unsuspecting citizens.

 He emphasised that the NCS does not conduct recruitment or auctions via social media, describing such actions as “criminal acts aimed at tarnishing the Service’s reputation and defrauding innocent Nigerians.”